moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 The UCD Sacramento service is stated to be "express" here but the design proposed was not express.

+   *b.
+Would this proposed area of investment by Electrify America Green Cities replace ICE shuttle/bus, or be in addition to an existing fleet?*

+   This investment will result in an addition to the Partner's existing bus fleets and is necessary for the expansion of service as outlined above.
+The 12 electric buses for the UC Davis route running at 15 minute frequencies would replace the two diesel buses currently being used for hourly service by a third-party vendor.

+Another claim of 15 minute frequencies.
+The service approved by SacRT and YCTD do not have 15 minutes frequencies.

-   *Provide proposed vehicle driving patterns including routes, miles, speeds, etc.*
+   *c.
+Provide proposed vehicle driving patterns including routes, miles, speeds, etc.*

    Project component 1: Approximately 23 mile express bus service route connecting UC Davis with West Sacramento, downtown Sacramento and UC Davis